A Sikh's mission is to promote chardi kala around the world.

 THE SIKH ARTICLES OF DHARMA

-baptized Khalsa Sikh vows to wear the symbols
+baptized Khalsa Sikh vows to wear the symbols known as the 'Five

 the specially designed cotton underwear, symbol and reminder of

 the commitment to purity, and to refrain from sexual relationships